-- Go to Security section as below:
+- Go to the Security section below:

-- To set UEFI password, click on Add or Change button and you will see the following requirements:
+- To set the UEFI password, click on Add or Change button and you will see the following requirements:

-- You will need to enter a password in the box with your keyboard or the on-screen keyboard with following criteria:
+- You will need to enter a password in the box with your keyboard or the on-screen keyboard with the following criteria:

 - Minimum Length: 6 characters

 - May contain a combination of letters, numbers, and special characters.

 - In case you have already set the password before and want to remove it, simply leave the password box blank.